Click on a topic to begin.

 "Faithless Electors" are members of the Electoral College who, for whatever reason, do not vote for their party's designated candidate.

-Since the founding of the Electoral College, there have been 157 faithless electors.
+Since the founding of the Electoral College, there have been 167 faithless electors.
 71 of these votes were changed because the original candidate died before the day on which the Electoral College cast its votes.
-Three of the votes were not cast at all as three electors chose to abstain from casting their electoral vote for any candidate.
-The other 82 electoral votes were changed on the personal initiative of the elector.
+Three electors chose to abstain rather than vote for their party's nominee.
+The other 93 electoral votes were changed on the personal initiative of the elector.

-There are 29 states (plus the District of Columbia) that require faithfulness issue a small variety of rarely enforced punishments for faithless electors, including fines and misdemeanors.
+The 30 states (plus the District of Columbia) that require faithfulness issue a small variety of rarely enforced punishments for faithless electors, including fines and misdemeanors, and in some cases cancel the deviant votes and replace the electors.

 2004 - Anonymous (Democrat, Minnesota)